MAY I VISIT CAMPUS OR GET A TOUR?

 WHAT GRADES DO YOU OFFER?

-We serve 4K through high school.
+We serve 4K through middle school.
 Because of the advanced abilities of our graduating elementary school learners an audition process is required for middle school and high school.

 IS THE ACTON ACADEMY A MONTESSORI SCHOOL?